Relationship on the Brink? Don’t Panic: It’s Just January.

-Welcome to the January Relationship Crisis
+Welcome to the January Relationship Crisis.

-I’ve been a marriage counselor and couples therapist for a long time, and have observed that certain times of year are particularly difficult for couples.
+I’ve been a marriage counselor and couples therapist for a long time, and I know that certain times of year are particularly difficult for couples.
 The period just after the holidays is one of them.
 Why?
 Holidays, despite being fun and fantastic in many ways, often put strains on a relationship.
 Stressful trips and time spent with extended family, financial strains, and sheer busyness can sap the energy out of a marriage.

-But also, more insidiously, is that people who have had issues with their relationships and who have been considering making changes (as in, breaking up or asking for a divorce) often table those discussions until after the holidays.
+But also, more insidiously, people who have had issues with their relationships and who have been considering making changes (as in, breaking up or asking for a divorce) often table those discussions until after the holidays.
 Then, with fresh energy to make sweeping changes around the time of the new year, they sometimes blindside their partner with all the things they’ve been keeping to themselves since October.